 Pro #1: It does all the internet-wide searching on one page.

-With the exception of Southwest, Google Flights truly scans the skies for any possible route you can take between two destinations and puts them on one page with their respective prices.
-Can you believe there was a time that you would have had to go to each airline’s website for that?
+Except for Southwest Airlines, Google Flights truly scans the skies for any possible route you can take between two destinations and puts them on one page with their respective prices.
+Can you believe there was a time you would have had to go to each airline’s website for that?

 Pro #2: You’re in charge of creating the search based on your needs.